Will strive to provide relief to people hit by COVID, floods: CM-designate Bommai | Politics

 Yediyurappa resigned on Monday, coinciding with his government completing two years in office.

-Meanwhile, news of Bommai set to becoming the next Chief Minister triggered celebrations in Shiggaon town in the district headquarters of Haveri.
+Meanwhile, news of Bommai set to become the next Chief Minister triggered celebrations in Shiggaon town in the district headquarters of Haveri.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)